 How do I qualify?

 To take part in the Running Start program, you must be under the age of 21, enrolled as a junior or senior at SWHS, have earned 15.0 or more credits, and meet all college eligibility requirements.
-Please see your counselor for information, credit check, and a Running Start Contract of Understanding.
+Please see your school counselor for information, credit check, and a Running Start Contract of Understanding.

 Am I automatically admitted?